boroda74/TagTools/docs/ADDITIONALTAGGINGREPORTING.md

 "Advanced Search \& Replace" command adds a new virtual tag function:

-$ASR(\<URL\>,preset\_id)
+\$ASR(&lt;URL&gt;,preset\_id)

-To use this function open ASR window, select preset and define preset id (any string containing a-z chars, numbers and symbols . : - \_ ).
-Then use function in virtual tags, file organization templates, etc., where preset\_id is the id entered in ASR window.
+To use this function open ASR window, select preset and define preset id (any string containing a-z chars, numbers and symbols ***. : - \_ )***.
+Then use function in virtual tags, file organization templates, etc., where *preset\_id* is the id entered in ASR window.
 ASR preset function will return the last value written to tag in the preset.
 To see the last written tag, click "Edit/Rename" button in the ASR window or double-click preset (if "Edit/Rename" button is disabled). *Most preset functions* will return exactly what *you expect*.

 *Notes:*

-* All $ASR virtual tag functions are calculated, updated and displayed dynamically.
+* All \$ASR virtual tag functions are calculated, updated and displayed dynamically.
 * You can use [special functions](ASRMSRSPECIALFUNCTIONS.md) in substitution fields of "Advanced Search \& Replace" command.

 **Make sure that you haven't accidentally checked some "Advanced Search \& Replace" presets for auto-execution.** You will see a warning message at the top of the ASR window if any presets are marked as auto-executed: